-I am a Ph.D. student in Informatics at the Laboratory of Informatics of Paris 6 (LIP6), University of Pierre and Marie Curie, France.
+I am a Ph.D. student in Computer Science at the Laboratoire d’Informatique de Paris 6 (LIP6), University of Pierre and Marie Curie, France.

 I am doing research in the Performance and Quality of Numerical Algorithms team (PEQUAN) in the department of Scientific Computations in LIP6 and take part in the ANR project “Metalibm“.

-The topic my thesis is “Towards unified code generation for libms and filters“, which I do under the direction of Prof. Jean-Claude Bajard.
+The topic my thesis is “Towards reliable implementation of digital filters“, which I do under the direction of Prof. Jean-Claude Bajard.
 My direct co-supervisors are Assoc.
 Prof. Thibault Hilaire and Assoc.
 Prof. Christoph Lauter.

-Keywords: floating-point error analysis, digital signal processing, linear filters, code generation, multiple precision arithmetic
+Keywords: floating-point error analysis, digital signal processing, linear filters, code generation, computer arithmetic, multiple precision arithmetic, interval arithmetic